 How to deal with negative product reviews in ecommerce

 Many retailers and online businesses are afraid of negative product reviews, fearing they will damage the reputation of their brand and hinder conversion rate.
-These days, customer reviews and user-generated content is important in
+These days, customer reviews and user-generated content is important in ecommerce for influencing consumer decision-making.

 Space 48’s Head of Insight, Oliver Lees, outlines 7 great ways to deal with negative product reviews, discussing how they can actually help your business improve!